 Basic rules that every cyclist must follow

-2. Respect traffic lights and signs : stopping at a red light or yielding at an intersection is not optional, it is also mandatory for cyclists.
+2. Respect traffic lights and signs: Stopping at a red light or yielding at an intersection is not optional; it is also mandatory for cyclists.

-4. No distractions : forget about headphones or your phone while you pedal.
-It is important to be focused and aware of your surroundings.
+4. No distractionsForget your headphones or cell phone while you pedal.
+It's important to stay focused and aware of your surroundings.

-5. Look good in the dark : If you ride at night or in low light, wear front and rear lights, as well as reflectors on your bike or clothing.
+5. Looks good in the darkIf you ride at night or in low light, carry front and rear lights, as well as reflectors on your bike or clothing.

 Hand signals: speak with your gestures

-• Turn left : Stretch your left arm to that side.
+• Turn left: stretch your left arm to that side.

 How to use bike lanes safely

-Bike lanes are the perfect place to get around, but they also have their rules.
+Bike lanes are the perfect place to get around, but they also have their own rules.
 Here are some tips to make the most of them:

-• Respect the direction of the lane : if it is one-way, do not drive in the opposite direction.
+• Respect the direction of the lane: If it is one way, do not drive in the opposite direction.

-• Yield at intersections : At crosswalks and intersections, pedestrians have priority, so be patient.
+• Yield at intersections: At crosswalks and intersections, pedestrians have priority, so be patient.

-• Be kind to pedestrians : If someone invades the bike lane, slow down and warn them with your bell, but without being aggressive.
+• Be kind to pedestriansIf someone invades the bike lane, reduce your speed and warn them with the bell, but do not be aggressive.

 Why do accidents happen?

-2. Distractions : Looking at your phone or not paying attention can put you in a difficult situation.
+2. Distractions: Looking at your phone or not paying attention can put you in a difficult situation.

 Tips for safe cycling

-• Keep your distance : Do not get too close to these vehicles, either from behind or from the sides.
+• Keep your distance: Do not get too close to these vehicles, either from behind or from the sides.

-The importance of keeping distance
+The importance of keeping your distance

 Safety for different groups of cyclists